Floydlang/floyd/docs/floyd_systems_ref.md

 # RUNTIMES
 TBD

-At the container level you can instantiate different runtimes, like memory allocators, memory pools, file system support, image caches, background loaders etc. These can then be accessed inside the actor functions and passed to the functions they call.
+At the container level you can instantiate different runtimes, like memory allocators, memory pools, file system support, image caches, background loaders and so on.
+These can then be accessed inside the actor functions and passed to the functions they call.